 Taking an income from your pension can be confusing.

-If you want to take up to 25% of your pension as a tax-free lump sum, there are a number of different ways you can use your remaining pot to provide you with an income.
+If you want to take up to 25% of your pension as a tax-free lump sum - subject to an overall limit of £268,275 in most cases - there are a number of different ways you can use your remaining pot to provide you with an income.
 One option available to you is income drawdown

 What is income drawdown?